Your Cart (0)

 The mitigation:

-Treat AI vendor security the same way you'd treat any technology vendor: require SOC 2 reports or equivalent security certifications for tools handling sensitive data, understand where your data goes and what happens to it, and maintain an inventory of the AI tools in your stack.
+Treat AI vendor security the same way you would treat any technology vendor: require SOC 2 reports or equivalent security certifications for tools handling sensitive data, understand where your data goes and what happens to it, and maintain an inventory of the AI tools in your stack, including the ones embedded inside other SaaS products.
 Review security practices before deployment, not after.
+Pin dependency versions, subscribe to CVE feeds for the libraries you use, and run the same software composition analysis on AI codebases that you run on the rest of your application stack.
+For anything customer-facing, the review should include the UI/UX design and brand identity teams so that AI-generated content passes the same quality bar as everything else under your name.

 Biased or Discriminatory Outputs